Development of the human body

 Development of the human body is the process of growth to maturity.
 The process begins with fertilization, where an egg released from the ovary of a female is penetrated by a sperm cell from a male.
-The resulting zygote develops through mitosis and cell differentiation, and the resulting embryo then implants in the uterus, where the embryo continues development through a fetal stage until birth.
-Further growth and development continues after birth, and includes both physical and psychological development, influenced by genetic, hormonal, environmental and other factors.
+The resulting zygote develops through cell proliferation and differentiation, and the resulting embryo then implants in the uterus, where the embryo continues development through a fetal stage until birth.
+Further growth and development continues after birth, and includes both physical and psychological development that is influenced by genetic, hormonal, environmental and other factors.
 This continues throughout life: through childhood and adolescence into adulthood.

 Before birth

-Development before birth, or prenatal development (from Latin natalis 'relating to birth') is the process in which a zygote, and later an embryo and then a fetus develops during gestation.
+Development before birth, or prenatal development (from Latin natalis 'relating to birth') is the process in which a fertilized egg develops into a zygote, an embryo, and then a fetus during the course of gestation.
 Prenatal development starts with fertilization and the formation of the zygote, the first stage in embryonic development which continues in fetal development until birth.